apache/systemds/CONTRIBUTING.md

 #### General Guidelines and Philosophy for contribution

-*   Inclusion of unit tests when contributing new features, as they help to
+*   Inclusion of unit tests when contributing new features, will help
     1. prove that the code works correctly, and
     2. guard against future breaking changes.
 *   Bug fixes may or may not require unit tests, because the presence of bugs usually